MarkDaviesStreamWise/MarkDaviesStreamWise/README.md

 - 👋 Hi, I’m @MarkDaviesStreamWise
 - 👀 I’m interested in mushrooms growing in Liopetri Forest
 - 🌱 I’m currently learning C++, Java, Python
-- 📫 How to reach me mark.davies@streamwise.tv
+- 📫 To buy: dark.mushroom.markdavies@gmail.com

 <!---
 MarkDaviesStreamWise/MarkDaviesStreamWise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.